-In a large mixing bowl, whisk together water, yeast, and honey.
+In a large mixing bowl, whisk together the water, yeast, and honey.
 Let stand until very foamy, about 5 minutes.

-To the bowl, add flour and salt.
+To the bowl, add the flour and salt.
 Stir together with a spatula until all of the flour is moistened and a very sticky dough forms.

-Coat another large bowl with 4 tablespoons olive oil.
+Coat another large bowl with 4 tablespoons of the olive oil.
 Add the dough to the bowl and gently turn it a couple of times to coat in oil.
 Cover and chill for 12 to 18 hours.
 Alternatively, rise at room temperature until doubled in size, about 2 hours.
 (A long fridge rise will result in a more flavorful bread, but both will be delicious!)

 Once risen, lightly oil your hands.
 Tuck your fingers under the dough on one side and fold the dough up and over itself.
 Turn the bowl a quarter-turn, and repeat.
 Turn and fold 2 more times for a total of 4 folds.

-Brush two 13x9-inch baking pans each with 1 tablespoons olive oil or an 18x13-inch rimmed baking sheet with 2 tablespoons olive oil.
+Brush two 13x9-inch baking pans each with 1 tablespoon olive oil or an 18x13-inch rimmed baking sheet with 2 tablespoons olive oil.
 Transfer dough to the baking pans, dividing it in half if using 2 pans.
 Gently stretch the dough to the edges of the pans by tucking your fingers under the dough and gently lifting up and pulling it.
 (The dough may spring back and not totally touch the edges.)

 Let the dough rise again until puffed and bubbly, 1 to 2 hours, stretching the dough every 30 minutes until it fills the pan.

-Preheat the oven to 450F after about 1 hour into the second rise.
+Preheat the oven to 450°F after about 1 hour into the second rise.

-Drizzle the risen focaccia with the remaining 2 tablespoons olive oil.
+Drizzle the risen focaccia with the remaining 2 tablespoons of olive oil.
 Gently spread the oil to coat the top of the dough with your fingers.
 Stretch and push the dough to touch the edges if it hasn’t filled the pan during the last rise.
 Press your fingertips into the dough creating dimples all over.
 (You can be aggressive!)

 Sprinkle with flaked salt and herbs, if desired.